Suggestions

 - Only make one suggestion per post.
 If you have multiple ideas, submit them in separate posts

-- Comment and vote on existing posts to develop the ideas — often the SQL Monitor team will initially stay quiet about new suggestions to see what you have to say!
+- Comment and vote on existing posts to develop the ideas — the Redgate Monitor team will often stay quiet initially about new suggestions to see what you have to say!

-If you have any questions visit the SQL Monitor forum.
+If you have any questions visit the Redgate Monitor forum.

 -